raspibolt/raspibolt/raspibolt_55_explorer.md

 For that we will create a separate user and we will be running the code as the new user.
 We are going to install the BTC RPC Explorer in the home directory since it doesn't take much space and doesn't use a database.

-* Create a new user and open a user session
+* Create a new user with  your password [ A ] and open a new session

   ```sh
   $ sudo adduser btcrpcexplorer